MariaKoilalou/AI_Lab/README.md

 - A report in PDF format describing the methodology, results, and conclusions of our project.
 See [AI_Lab2-report.pdf](AI_Lab2/AI_Lab2-report.pdf).
 - A Python script named `variant1.py` which implements the machine learning model discussed in the report.
 See [variant1.py](AI_Lab2/variant1.py).

+## AI_Lab 3

+The `AI_Lab3` folder contains the files for our first lab assignment, which includes:

+- A report in PDF format describing the methodology, results, and conclusions of our project.
+See [AI_Lab3-report.pdf](AI_Lab3/AI_Lab3-report.pdf).
+- A Python script named `variant1.py` which implements the machine learning model discussed in the report.
+See [variant1.py](AI_Lab3/variant1.py).